 Try their site via the search box here.
 Simply pick your travel date for a full page of travel options in Vietnam and beyond!

 Sleeper buses from Hanoi are available too and your hostel or hotel will be able to help arrange tickets for you.

 2. The Problem with Touts

-It is a sad but widely known facts that Sapa is rife with touts who make their living out of over-charging and ripping off unsuspecting tourists.
+It is a sad but widely known fact that Sapa is rife with touts who make their living out of over-charging and ripping off unsuspecting tourists.
 That’s not to say that they are bad people, never be rude or horrible but respectfully decline the services of someone who you suspect will be out to tout you.